cvjena/nice-core/core/tutorial/01_imageio.md

 The sample code for this tutorial does not have any dependencies other than nice-core.
 You can find it in the tutorial/progs subfolder.

 ## Images in memory
 NICE provides a common generic interface for grayscale and multi-channel images.
 The corresponding classes are _ImageT_ and _ColorImageT_, both subclasses of _GrayColorImageCommonImplementationT_ which contains the most basic image access methods.
 Those are used by many of the other modules.
 You can find typical use cases in the next tutorials.

+Note that NICE does not have generic implementations of every function.
+We recommend using 8-bit images for most applications and also provide a shorthand typedef called _Image_.

 ## Image files
 In NICE, instances of _ImageT_ or _ColorImageT_ do not have to exist on disk.
 Files are different, completely independent objects.
 The _ImageFile_ class serves as a pointer to a file in the file system.